Twenty-One Card Trick: Method

 The magician begins by handing the spectator the 21-card packet and asking them to look through it and select any one card to remember.

 The cards are then dealt into three piles one at a time, like when dealing out hands in a card game.
-Each time they are dealt out, after the spectator indicates which pile contains the thought of card, the magician places that pile between the other two.
+Each time they are dealt out, after the spectator indicates which pile contains the thought-of card, the magician places that pile between the other two.
 After the first time, the card will be one of the ones in position 8-14.

 When the cards are dealt out the second time, the selection will be the third, fourth, or fifth card in the pile it ends up in.
 In picking up the piles, the magician places this pile between the other two again.
 This ensures that the selection will now be one of the ones in position 10-12.

-The third time the cards are dealt out, the selection will be the fourth card in which ever pile it ends up in.
+The third time the cards are dealt out, the selection will be the fourth card in whichever pile it ends up in.
 On the third deal, as soon as the spectator indicates which pile contains the selection, the magician knows that it is the fourth, or middle, card in that pile.
 If the magician gathers up the piles again, as before with the pile containing the selection in the middle, the selection will be the eleventh card in the 21 card packet.

 If 27 cards are used, the procedure is the same but the selection will be the fourteenth card in the packet.